 In a joint statement released in 2012 by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) it is stated that appropriately trained community health workers, who are supported, supervised and provided with a continuous supply of medicines and equipment can identify and appropriately treat children with diarrhoea, pneumonia and malaria.

-We have supported ministries of health in many countries, including Mozambique, Uganda, Nigeria, South Sudan and Zambia, to train and equip community health workers to diagnose and treat the three common childhood illnesses or refer sick newborns and severe cases to the nearest health facility.
+We have supported ministries of health in many countries, including Mozambique, Myanmar, Nigeria, South Sudan, Uganda and Zambia, to train and equip community health workers to diagnose and treat the three common childhood illnesses or refer sick newborns and severe cases to the nearest health facility.
 We have been building on this work to test and scale up innovations to address some of the key issues affecting community based health delivery.
 In South Sudan, we have integrated nutrition into our iCCM programmes, allowing community health workers to address undernutrition as well as common childhood illnesses.
 We have also expanded our iCCM work to Myanmar, which has the highest child mortality rate in Southeast Asia.

 In addition to iCCM, we also work with communities to improve health-seeking behaviour and to change attitudes and perceptions through community dialogues, health clubs and behaviour change initiatives.
 These strategies have been found to be highly effective in motivating rural communities to identify and address common health challenges that they face on a daily basis.